truenas/documentation/content/SCALEUIReference/Storage/PoolCreateWizardScreens.md

 Keep the encryption key file in a safe location where you perform regular backups.
 Losing the encryption key file results in lost data you cannot recover.
 {{< /hint >}}

-If system disks have data exported from pools on them, a warning displays with a checkbox for the pool name.
+If system disks contain data exported from pools, a warning displays with a checkbox for the pool name.

 {{< trueimage src="/images/SCALE/Storage/PoolCreationWizardGenInfoExportedPool.png" alt="General Info With Exported Pools" id="General Info with Exported Pools" >}}